 A place where time stands still.
 The awe-inspiring landscape and untouched natural beauty of Glenorchy will have your senses captivated and soul nourished.
 No matter how long you plan to stay here, it likely won’t feel enough.
 Make sure you take the time to stop, look around and experience the breadth of things to do in Glenorchy.
 Channel your inner hobbit at the Glenorchy Lord of the Rings filming sites; put your photography skills to the test on the iconic Glenorchy wharf; find serenity on the Glenorchy Lagoon Scenic Walkway; and discover pure family fun at the Glenorchy Animal Experience.
 (Spoiler, adults love this one too!)
 Read on for the definitive list of things to do in Glenorchy, from the locals who know it best.
 (We’ll assume you know what’s up and have already booked your spot on a funyak or the wilderness jet experience with Dart River Adventures!)

 The spectacular landscape has not gone unnoticed on the world stage either.
-The iconic backdrop of Mt Aspiring National Park was made famous by of The Lord of the Rings trilogy (2001-2003) by director, Sir Peter Jackson.
+The iconic backdrop of Mt Aspiring National Park was made famous by Sir Peter Jackson’s The Lord of the Rings movie trilogy (2001-2003).
 Since then, many more film producers have followed suit, bringing to life the perfect untouched alpine wilderness.